-You can complete the course by viewing the course on your computer or you can print it out.
-This course booklet does not have the assignment (the test).
-Please visit our website and download the assignment (the test).
+You can complete the course by viewing the course materials on your computer or you can print it out.
+We give you permission to print this document.

-Printing Instructions: Once you have purchased the program, we will give you permission to print this document.
-If you are going to print this document, it was designed to be printed double-sided or duplexed but can be printed single-sided.
+Printing Instructions: If you are going to print this document, this document is designed to be printed double-sided or duplexed but can be single-sided.